Erica’s parents, Suzanne and Guy, and her stepmother, Susan, say they don’t approve of her polyamorous relationship with her boyfriend, Chris,

 Erica and Chris have two children together; Charnell is currently pregnant with Chris’s child.

 “Erica’s parents believe I’m a danger to my own children.
-It’s more of a danger for me not to be around my children,” says Chris on Thursday’s Dr. Phil.
+It’s more of a danger for me not to be around my children,” says Chris on Tuesday’s Dr. Phil.

 “It is easy for Erica’s parents to say that I’m brainwashing her when it’s been them who’ve been trying to brainwash Erica all her life,” says Chris.
 He claims he’s just a “teacher, role model and coach.”
 Erica also denies that she’s been “brainwashed” by Chris.